 Explore the Francisco Coloane Marine Park's waterways by boat

-With long hours of daylight at this time of year, you have ample opportunities to explore.
-The schedule is flexible, allowing us to take advantage of the unexpected, whether you’re watching whales at play off the bow of the ship or enjoying an evening Zodiac cruise amid glittering icebergs.
-One day, you might set out by kayak to encounter towering icebergs at water level; embark on a Zodiac excursion in search of seals and blue-eyed shags; or walk on a beach amid thousands of Adélie and gentoo penguins.
-The next, you might experience the thrill of the ship crunching through pack ice.
-The expert expedition team will enrich your experiences.
+With long hours of daylight at this time of year, you'll have ample opportunities to explore.
+The schedule is flexible, allowing you to take advantage of the unexpected, whether you're watching whales at play off the bow of the ship or enjoying an evening Zodiac cruise amid glittering icebergs.
+One day, you might set out by kayak to encounter towering icebergs at water level; embark on a Zodiac excursion in search of seals and blue-eyed shags; or walk on a beach amid thousands of Adelie and gentoo penguins.
+The next day, you might experience the thrill of the ship crunching through pack ice.
+The expert expedition team enriches your experiences.

-Relax onboard and enjoy the ship’s amenities as the coast of Antarctica disappears from view.
-Round the southernmost tip of South America at Cape Horn and witness the dramatic meeting of the Atlantic and Pacific Oceans en route to South America.
+Relax on board and enjoy the ship’s amenities as the coast of Antarctica disappears from view.
+Round the southernmost tip of South America at Cape Horn and witness the dramatic meeting of the Atlantic and Pacific Oceans en route to Ushuaia, Argentina.

 Day 14: Tierra del Fuego: Karukinka Natural Park & Ainsworth Bay

-Today, you'll enter the Strait of Magellan to explore Francisco Coloane Marine Park.
+Enter the Strait of Magellan to explore Francisco Coloane Marine Park.
 The park covers more than 165,000 acres of land and sea and is home to an abundance of wildlife, including humpback whales, two species of sea lions, and Magellanic penguins.
-Cruise along the coastline by Zodiac and kayak to spot black-and-white Peale’s dolphins, the endangered Chilean dolphin, and Andean condors.
+Cruise along the coastline by Zodiac and kayak to watch for black and white Peale’s dolphins, the endangered Chilean dolphin, and Andean condors.

-Local pilots will join the Captain on the Bridge to guide us through the winding Kirke Narrows, accessible only to small expedition ships.
-Then continue the discovery of the Chilean fjords where you may explore by ship or take a forest walk.
+Local pilots join the Captain on the Bridge to guide the ship through the winding Kirke Narrows, accessible only to small expedition ships.
+You continue your discovery of the Chilean fjords, where you may explore by ship or take a forest walk.

-Early this morning the ship will dock in picturesque Puerto Natales before heading out to explore majestic Torres del Paine National Park, a UNESCO Biosphere Reserve.
-Set out by foot or by vehicle across the windswept, rugged landscape, which spans more than 550,000 acres and harbors an astounding variety of geological forms, from the soaring granite pillars of the “horns” to windswept grasslands to rivers, glaciers, and gem-colored lagoons.
-Keep an eye out for guanacos, rheas, foxes, and armadillos. (
+Early this morning, dock in picturesque Puerto Natales before heading out to explore majestic Torres del Paine National Park, a UNESCO Biosphere Reserve.
+Set out by foot or by vehicle across the windswept, rugged landscape, which spans more than 550,000 acres and harbors an astounding variety of geological forms, from the soaring granite pillars of the “horns” and windswept grasslands to rivers, glaciers, and gem-colored lagoons.
+Keep an eye out for guanacos, rheas, foxes, and armadillos.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.